spacetelescope/aas229_workshop/README.md

 Python For Astronomers, where the emphasis is on using Python to solve real-world problems that astronomers are likely to encounter in research: https://python4astronomers.github.io/

+# Problems or Questions?

+If you are working through this material on your own, we encourage you to submit any problems or questions you have either to this repository or the package repository for the software you are working with (for example photutils or astropy).
+Each of the software packages have their own GIT repository where code is stored and updated.

+To submit a question or problem:

+- On GitHub, navigate to the main page of the repository.
+- Under your repository name, click Issues.
+- Click New issue.
+- Type a title and description for your issue.

 Take the notebooks for a test run: [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/spacetelescope/aas229_workshop)